Master of Counselling

 You must meet one of the following criteria:

-• IELTS: achievement of an Overall Band Score of 6.5 in the Academic IELTS with a minimum of 6.0 in each sub-band (International English Language Testing System),
+IELTS: Overall Band Score of 6.5 in the Academic IELTS with a minimum of 6.0 in each band, or

-• TOEFL (iBT): Overall score 82 or better with a minimum of 20 in the writing band,
+TOEFL (iBT): Overall score 82 or better with a minimum of 20 in the writing band, or

-• PTE Academic: Overall score of 58 with a minimum score of 50 in each sub-skill,
+PTE Academic: Overall score of 58 with a minimum score of 50 in each band, or

-• Cambridge English Scale score: 176.
-No less than 169 in any paper,
+Cambridge English Scale score: 176.
+No less than 169 in any paper, or

-• At least one year of University studies in Australia in the last two years,
+At least one year of University studies in Australia in the last two years, or

-• Australian Year 12 Certificate or qualification at Certificate IV or higher level completed in the last two years.
+Australian Year 12 Certificate or qualification at Certificate IV or higher level completed in the last two years, or,

 Additional Requirements